6 Classic Late Night Shows That Are Worth Staying Up For

-porgram, you may have a problem getting up for work in the morning.
+Watching late-night television can become a very dangerous habit.
+If you stay up to watch the entire porgram, you may have a problem getting up for work in the morning.
 However, if you don't have a traditional 9-to-5 job, sit back, relax and enjoy.
 There are a number of great shows to choose from and here are six that are worth your time.

 Late Show With David Letterman, CBS

-television.
+Stewart was a mainstream comedian for years with an interest in politics.
+That interest eventually allowed him to develop the most important daily political criticisms in television.
 Stewart always delivers his points with a laugh, but he never fails to let you know where he stands and he is unafraid to rip the top politicians no matter which side of the aisle they are from.

 Chelsea Lately, E!